LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 5) Update TestRunner class

 We also need to make sure that the TestRunner would able to find the steps files.

-To achieve that we need to mention the path of the StepDefinition package in CucumberOptions.
+To achieve that we need to mention the path of the StepDefinition package in @CucumberOptions.

-(Note: By default Junit/Cucumber finds the test code in the src/test/java folder, this is why we just need to specify the package name for the cucumber glue).
+Note: By default Junit/Cucumber finds the test code in the src/test/java folder, this is why we just need to specify the package name for the cucumber glue.

 Updated TestRunner class should look like this:
+### TestRunner.java

 ```
 package runners;